46bit/netscan-practical/docs/_build/html/_sources/conclusion.txt

 Learning from this Exercise
 ------------------------------------------------------------

-A public FTP server is a little less common these days, but there might be a role for it.
-But you could have prevented the issue by:
+Public FTP servers are less common now than they once were, especially inside companies.
+Many alternatives exist, with better security properties.
+However the issues you've exploited could be prevented now by:

 * Keeping FTP up-to-date with security patches.
 * Automated vulnerability scanning.